xwmtp/oot-input-display/README.md

 ![Screenshot](https://github.com/xwmtp/oot-input-display/blob/master/docs/gc-input.gif)

 The gif shows the Gamecube version of the input display.
-The discolored patches on the green button are due to gif quality and won't show up on the actualy display.
+Note that gif has a lower quality, so the actualy display looks more crisp than shown here.

 ## Usage